typst/packages/packages/preview/gloss-awe-0.0.3/README.md

 ## Pool of Entries

 A "pool of entries" is a typst dictionary.
-It can be read from a file, like in this sample, or may be the result of other operations.
+It can be read from a file or may be the result of other operations.

 One or more pool(s) are then given to the `make-glossary()` function.
 This will create a glossary page of all referenced entries.
 If given more than one pool, the order pools are